| Target dividend: | 5p per share |

 The manager

-The Puma Growth Partners team is headed up by Rupert West, who has 20 years’ investment experience.
+The Puma Growth Partners team is headed up by Rupert West, who has more than 20 years’ experience.
 Rupert is responsible for sourcing and leading investments across Puma’s EIS and VCT offers.
 He is supported by seven investment professionals.
 They have access to Puma Investments’ support services, including in-house legal counsel and its senior management team.

 Investment strategy